motm-therapy/website/docs/appointments.md

 # :fontawesome-regular-calendar-days: Appointments

-Both new and existing clients should use our client portal for scheduling appointments and consultations.
+Potential, new, and existing clients should use our client portal for scheduling appointments and consultations.

 [portal.motmtherapy.com](https://portal.motmtherapy.com){ .md-button }